kylew239/kylew239.github.io/_in_progress/slam.md

 - svg - Creates SVG drawings from points, vectors, and coordinate frames

 ## Simulation
 A custom simulation environment was designed by using RVIZ.
 This is handled via a ROS2 Node that simulates robot position and obstacles.
+This node simulates the following:
+* Robot position (with noise and slippage)
+* Lidar sensor data (with noise)
+* Obstacle collisions

 ![simulation]({{ site.url }}{{ site.baseurl }}/assets/images/slam/nusim.png)

+## Robot Control